 A griever thinks: That seems impossible or I don’t want to forget the person I love.

-“At least you have other children” or “you can always have more children”
+“At least you have other children” or “You can always have more children”

 Sometimes life just sucks.
-Out of desperation to find a silver lining we end up grasping onto whatever we can think of, but often times it’s just better to say nothing.
-Comments like these take away from the importance of the child and the loss.
+Out of desperation to find a silver lining we end up grasping onto whatever we can think of, but often times it’s better to say nothing.
+Comments like these take away from the importance of the child who died and the loss.
 Not only this, it may make the parent feel guilty about devaluing their other children.

 “You can always remarry”